bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-05-beazley-enrollment-platform.md

 Beazley had a group enrollment platform where the companies could only enroll one employee at a time using a wizard-based flow.

-The task on this project was to overhaul it to facilitate real-time mass-employee enrolling.
+The task for this project was to overhaul this group enrollment platform to facilitate real-time mass-employee enrolling.
 We were tasked to:

 - Allowed bulk, asynchronous adds/changes of employees and coverages
 - Integrate into the existing Beazley Employer Portal that their groups use